impanyu/leetcode3/docs/dfs_backtracking.md

 ## [489.
 Robot Room Cleaner](https://leetcode.com/problems/robot-room-cleaner/)
 1. recursive DFS to traverse each pos
 2. Use a map to store all visited pos.
+3. x,y and dir must sync with the actual states

 ```c++
 /**